christophevg/testman/.github/README.md

       recipient: $GMAIL_USERNAME
       subject: A message from TestMan ($UUID)
       body: ~gmail_body.txt
-  - step: Checking that the email has been delivered
+  - name: Checking that the email has been delivered
     perform: testman.testers.mail.pop
     with:
       server: pop.gmail.com